-Minutes of the 58th Annual Meeting of the Luseland Credit Union Ltd: April 5, 2022
+Minutes of the 59th Annual Meeting of the Luseland Credit Union Ltd: March 28, 2023

-General Manager Adam Franko opened the 58th Annual Meeting at 7:30 pm by welcoming everyone to the meeting.
+General Manager Adam Franko opened the 59th Annual Meeting at 7:34 pm by welcoming everyone to the meeting.
 It was noted that a quorum was present and the meeting could proceed.
+Franko thanked and introduced each LCU staff.

-Franko called the annual meeting to order and opened the floor for nominations for chairman.
-Alan Olfert/Debra Scholer nominated Bob Prieston.
+Franko called the annual meeting to order and opened the floor for nominations for chair.
+Niel Scholer/Lorne Scholer nominated Bob Prieston.
+Debra Scholer moved nominations cease.
+Carried.
+Janelle Franko/Phyllis German nominated Ryley Magnus as Secretary.
 Karen Mitzel moved nominations cease.
-Bob Prieston welcomed everyone to the annual meeting and encouraged them to take an active part in the meeting.
-Brian Gottfried/Marj Reiter nominated Ryley Magnus as Secretary.
-Jean Halliday moved nominations cease.
 Carried.

-Adoption of Agenda: Moved by Alan Olfert/Lorne Scholer the agenda be adopted as presented.
+Adoption of Agenda: Moved by Charlie Boser/Micheal Hagel the agenda be adopted as presented.
 Carried.

-Minutes: The minutes of the June 22, 2021 meeting were read.
-Moved by Shirley Chenier/Shirley Knorr the minutes be adopted as read.
+Minutes: The minutes of the April 5, 2022 meeting were read.
+Moved by Kathy Bale/Marj Reiter the minutes be adopted as read.
 Carried.

-Election of Officers: Debra Scholer, on behalf of the Governance Committee, presented the following names: Phyllis German, Brent Laturnus, Bob Prieston, and Sharon Stang.
-Moved by Karen Mitzel/Alyssa Underdahl they be elected by acclamation.
+Election of Officers: Debra Scholer, on behalf of the Governance Committee, presented the following names: Dan Holman, Karen Mitzel, and Alan Olfert.
+Moved by Debra Scholer / Brian Gottfried they be elected by acclamation.
 Carried.